Skip to main content

 Figure 3.20.
 Isostasy: floating wooden blocks of different sizes illustrate how oceanic and continental crustal rocks are at relative isostatic equilibrium floating on the mantle.
 There would have to less dense crust under mountain ranges than under oceans.
 As geophysical studies reveal, continental crust is typically thicker and less dense than ocean crust.
 Figure 3.21.
 Crustal thickening in the Himalayan Mountains and Tibetan Plateau is illustrated in this photograph from space.

-This page titled 3.13: The Mantle is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.13: The Mantle is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.